 2. Dark Accent Colours

 Dark accent colours are anticipated to be big in 2020.
-For example, dark trim around a room or an interior door painted a dark, bold colour can add some dimension and contrast to a space.
+For example, dark trim around a room or an interior door painted a dark, bold colour can add some dimension and contrast to space.
 If you don’t want to be as bold with your colour choices, use these darker colours for items such as frames around your mirrors or family portraits, your light fixtures, or even on your dining room table.

 3. Statement Bathrooms